 The remaining screens are accessed through the START button and are scrolled through by continued pressing of the START button.
 The machine first must be in the Ready mode and the motor must be off.
-Press and hold the START button until all of the lights come on, then release and "H0.800" will be displayed.
-This is the thickness calibration screen for the G2X measuring cutting head.
-Further information on calibrating the measuring cutting head can be found on page 50.
-Then, press the START button again and release and the hour screen will be displayed.
-Press again and release and the actual number of hours the motor has run will be displayed in hours and tenths of an hour.
+Press and hold the START button until all of the lights come on, then release and the Hour screen will be displayed.
+Then, press the START button again and the number of hours that the motor has run will be displayed in hours and tenths of an hour.

-| The first diagnostic screen
+I The first diagnostic screen

-This value represents hours and tenths of an hour that the motor has to run.
+This value represents hours and tenths of an hour that the motor has run.